Strelitzia-Khazan/What-for-dinner-lab1-variant-3/README.md

-# GROUP-NAME - lab NUMBER - variant NUMBER
+# What of dinner - lab 1 - variant 3 - Set based on binary-tree

 This is an example project which demonstrates project structure and necessary CI checks.
 It is not the best structure for real-world projects, but good